bytescale/bytescale-legal-docs/service-level-agreement.md

 The calculation of Downtime will not include unavailability to the extent due to:

-- Use of the Services by the customer in a manner not authorized in the Upload Terms & Conditions or the applicable documentation;
+- Use of the Services by the customer in a manner not authorized in the Bytescale Terms & Conditions or the applicable documentation;
-- General Internet problems, force majeure events or other factors outside of Upload's reasonable control;
+- General Internet problems, force majeure events or other factors outside of Bytescale's reasonable control;
 - The customer's or the customer's end users' equipment, software, network connections or other infrastructure;
 - Amazon Web Services (AWS) outages verified by Amazon (verified AWS outages are reported here: https://health.aws.amazon.com/);
 - Scheduled Maintenance.